Using Periodization Programming to Destroy Plateaus

 Drop sets or pyramid sets give you both the muscular endurance phase of strength training as well as the hypertrophy phase of strength training.

-So for your next workout give this few tips I mentioned a try and if done correctly you should see great improvements.
+So for your next workout give these tips a try.
+If done correctly, you should see great improvements.